MichaelMwb/LLM-Powered-Quote-Retrieval/README.md

 Using key-value store of type dbm.dumb

-Paraphrase your quote: People love to grind

-22359: 'You can either complain about it or grind, I choose to grind.'
-&nbsp;&nbsp;&nbsp;&nbsp;Kyle Vidrine, *Wake Up The Winner In You: Your Time Is Now*

-360281: 'I got that money on my mind but I ain't blind.
-I see that if I want it, I have to grind.'
-&nbsp;&nbsp;&nbsp;&nbsp;Jonathan Anthony Burkett

-325464: 'You could never understand why I grind like I doMakiyah & Jalani why I grind like I do'
-&nbsp;&nbsp;&nbsp;&nbsp;Nicki Minaj

 Paraphrase your quote: Coding is the future

 148380: 'Computer Coding is a life skill for this generation.'
-        Tamara Zentic MS
+&nbsp;&nbsp;&nbsp;&nbsp;Tamara Zentic MS

 291906: 'If you control the code, you control the world.
 This is the future that awaits us.'
-        Marc Goodman, Future Crimes: Everything Is Connected, Everyone Is Vulnerable, and What We Can Do About It
+&nbsp;&nbsp;&nbsp;&nbsp;Marc Goodman, *Future Crimes: Everything Is Connected, Everyone Is Vulnerable, and What We Can Do About It*

 199487: 'Coding is other type of magic!'
-        Deyth Banger
+&nbsp;&nbsp;&nbsp;&nbsp;Deyth Banger

 Time taken: 0.283 seconds